zuri-training/cc_gen-Team-126-backend/README.md

 - Install all needful dependencies by running the `npm install` script.
 - Run `npm start` to kickstart application.

+-- config (project wide configurations)
+-- tests (all tests are here)
+-- src
+---- controllers ( web controllers - they decide what happens with api requests )
+---- services ( core logic )
+---- repository ( Data access layer (or sort of).
+Used typeorm's custom repositories )
+---- migrations ( database migrations )

 # Backend Contributors

 ## Ayooluwa Adeleke